20 International Parties and Festivals Worth Traveling For

 The traditional festival takes over the lower portion of Italy’s boot, with different locations throughout summer—Salento, Soleto, Zollino—before concluding in a final party in Melpignano, overrun with street food, crafts, drinking, and, of course, dancing.

 Black Rock City, Nevada

 Burning Man isn’t a secret at this point, nor relegated to any one type of festival-goer.
-International attendees of all creeds descend on Black Rock Desert, Nevada in August for this storied week of dusty, costumed anarchy.
+International attendees of all creeds descend on Black Rock Desert in northwestern Nevada—one of few states truly worthy to host a festival of such high strangeness, being one of trippiest places in the US by far—in August for this storied week of dusty, costumed anarchy.

-Think of it like a massive, massive state fair, but beer-themed.
-My one and only Munich Oktoberfest experience ended in police custody, but this is no reason yours has to.
-Do get there bright and early though -- you’ll find there’s a lot of jockeying for position to get into one of the limited-capacity drinking tents, and you definitely don’t want to leave the festival without having been inside one of those.
+Think of it like a totally massive state fair, but suds-themed, with rides, costumes, food, and—obviously—beer.
+Just get there bright and early though: you’ll find there’s a lot of jockeying for position to get into one of the limited-capacity drinking tents, and you definitely don’t want to leave the festival without having been inside one of those.